Unity Technologies

-Unity Software Inc. (doing business as Unity Technologies) is a video game software development company based in San Francisco.
-It was founded in Denmark in 2004 as Over the Edge Entertainment (OTEE) and changed its name in 2007.
+Unity Software Inc. (doing business as Unity Technologies) is an American video game software development company based in San Francisco.
+It was founded in Denmark in 2004 as Over the Edge Entertainment and changed its name in 2007.
 Unity Technologies is best known for the development of Unity, a licensed game engine used to create video games and other applications.

 History

 Founding and early success (2004–2008)

-Unity Technologies was founded as Over the Edge Entertainment (OTEE) in Copenhagen in 2004 by David Helgason (CEO), Nicholas Francis (CCO), and Joachim Ante (CTO).
+Unity Technologies was founded as Over the Edge Entertainment in Copenhagen in 2004 by David Helgason (chief executive officer), Nicholas Francis (chief creative officer), and Joachim Ante (chief technology officer).
 Over the Edge released its first game, GooBall, in 2005.
-The game failed commercially, but the three founders saw value in the game development tools that they had created to simplify game development, and so they shifted the company's focus to create an engine for other developers.
+The game failed commercially, but the three founders saw value in the game development tools that they had created to simplify game development, so they shifted the company's focus to creating an engine for other developers.

-The company sought to "democratize" game development and make development of 2D and 3D interactive content more accessible.
+The company sought to "democratize" game development and make the development of 2D and 3D interactive content more accessible.
 Unity was named the runner-up for Best Use of Mac OS X Graphics at the 2006 Apple Design Awards.
 The company grew with the 2007 release of the iPhone, as Unity Technologies produced one of the first engines supporting the platform in full.
 Because the games industry was focused on console games when the iPhone and App Store were released, Unity was positioned to support developers looking to create mobile games.
 Its dominance on the iPhone was largely uncontested for a couple of years.
 In 2007, Over the Edge changed its name to Unity Technologies.